Electrolyte Challenge: Orange Juice Vs. Sports Drink

 - Connect the snap connector to the 9 V battery.

 Figure 3.
-A schematic of how you should build the circuit.
-The colors of the alligator clips do not matter.
+A schematic of how you should set up the circuit before connecting the conductance sensor.

-Figure 4.
+Figure 5.
 A picture of the completed conductance measuring circuit.
-The colors of the alligator clips do not matter.

 - Note that this is an open circuit because of the gap between the wires wrapped around the (non-conducting) straw.
 You will use the electrolytes in the solutions to close the circuit.
 The amount of current that flows is proportional to the electrolyte concentration.